 To learn how HIV and TB are connected, read the HIVinfo HIV and Tuberculosis (TB) fact sheet.
 The fact sheet includes information on the difference between (LTBI) and active .

 How is rifampin used in people with HIV?

-The Guidelines for the Prevention and Treatment of Opportunistic Infections in Adults and Adolescents with HIV and the Guidelines for the Prevention and Treatment of Opportunistic Infections in HIV-Exposed and HIV-infected Children include recommendations on the uses of rifampin in people with HIV to treat:
+The Guidelines for the Prevention and Treatment of Opportunistic Infections in Adults and Adolescents with HIV and the Guidelines for the Prevention and Treatment of Opportunistic Infections in Children with and Exposed to HIV include recommendations on the uses of rifampin in people with HIV to treat: